ome/ngff-spec/ngff_spec/specification.md

 (identity-md)=

 `identity` transformations map input coordinates to output coordinates without modification.
-The position of the ith axis of the output coordinate system is set to the position of the ith axis of the input coordinate system.
+The position of the i-th axis of the output coordinate system is set to the position of the ith axis of the input coordinate system.
 `identity` transformations are invertible.

+The `input` and `output` fields MAY be omitted if part of a [`sequence`](#sequence) transformation.

 ````{admonition} Example